Access Through JDBC¶

 The JDBC driver is compatible with Java 8, 9, 10 and 11.

-The class that implements the driver is
+The class name of this driver is this:

-The syntax of the database URL is
+The syntax of the database URL is this:

 The name of the database is mandatory.